Learn how to remove a chair rail. Remove that traditional molding for a cleaner look for your walls.

 How do I remove trim from wall without damaging it?

-Go slow and pry every few inches to prevent breaking the wood.
-It only breaks if you apply too much force and try to remove too much at once.
+Go slow and use the pry bar every few inches to prevent breaking the wood.
+The wood only breaks if you apply too much force and try to remove too much at once.

 If you suspect a previous homeowner installed the trim (especially in the recent past), it’s likely that they used a nail gun, which uses much smaller nails.